funvill/funvill.github.io/_posts/2020-12-29-dont-buy-from-dell.md

 ---
-title: Do not buy from Dell
+title: "Do not buy from Dell"
 date: 2020-12-29 00:01:00
+categories:
-categories: rant
+- rant
 tags:
 - rant
+slug: dont-buy-from-dell

 ---

 Maybe you should not buy equipment from dell.
 This is my story and the reason that I will not buy from dell in the future.